 Keep the following in mind:

-1. During the tour, you’ll be out on open water regularly, so protect yourself from the sun with sunscreen, sunglasses, a UV shirt, and/or a hat.
+- During the tour, you will be out on open water regularly, so protect yourself from the sun with sunscreen, sunglasses, a UV shirt, and/or a hat.

-2. Bring approximately one liter of drinking water for the kayak.
+- Bring approximately one liter of drinking water.
 If you bring a plastic bottle, make sure to remove the label.

-3. Pack your snorkeling gear as you’ll be snorkeling during the tour.
-However, you don’t need to bring fins as they’re not allowed during the tour.
+- Pack your snorkeling gear as you will be snorkeling during the tour.
+However, you don’t need to bring fins as they are not allowed during the tour.

 You find the Mangrove Center halfway along Kaminda Lac, the unpaved road to Lac Cai.
 Depart well in advance, as this road is often in poor condition, especially during and shortly after the rainy season.
 Locals jokingly call it Cellulitis Road.
 Along the way, you can also enjoy beautiful sightings of flamingos.